 10.11.1.
-Helpdesk
+IT Services Help Desk

-The helpdesk office is located on the lower level of the Philip Weltner Library.
-In addition to having a physical location, the helpdesk is available online at http://itservices.oglethorpe.edu/contact/, in OASIS under "Technology Issues Helpdesk Ticket," via email at HelpDesk@oglethorpe.edu and via phone 404-364-8880.
-Our physical location and phone support are from 8 a.m. to 5 p.m., Monday through Friday (except holidays).
-At the online address, and through OASIS, OU community members may submit a service request for issues such as OU computer equipment, internet connection, cable, OASIS, printing, photocopiers, and multimedia.
-One has the ability to track helpdesk calls as they happen.
-The online helpdesk is easy to use and is the fastest way to ensure service.
+The IT services help desk office is located on the lower level of the Philip Weltner Library.
+In addition to having a physical location, the helpdesk is available online at http://itservices.oglethorpe.edu/contact/, in OASIS under "Technology Issues Helpdesk Ticket," via email at its@oglethorpe.edu and via phone 404-364-8880.
+Our physical location and phone support are from 8 a.m. to 5 p.m., Monday through Thursday, and from 7 a.m. to 4 p.m.
+Friday (except holidays).
+OU community members may submit a service request for issues with OU computer equipment, internet connection, OASIS, printing, photocopiers, and multimedia.
+The IT services help desk email is the fastest way to ensure service.
+IT services will troubleshoot student issues with email, OU platforms for instruction and Internet connectivity on computers/laptops or cell phones only.
+IT services is not responsible for troubleshooting student-owned devices.
+IT services does not support smart home devices, TVs, gaming consoles, etc. IT services does not provide in-dorm assistance with any device.